wikimedia/abstract-wikipedia-data-science/README.md

 2. fetch_content.py

-   Collects full info about Scribunto modules from the list of the wikis, stored in Sources, using Wikimedia API;
+   Collects source code of Scribunto modules from the list of the wikis, stored in Sources, using Wikimedia API;
    saves this info to Scripts table.

    Can be used to revise the info about pages, stored in the Scripts table.
 For this, use `--revise` argument.

 3. db_script.py

-   Collects basic info (page_id, title) about Scribunto modules from the list of the wikis, stored in Sources, using database replicas; saves this info to Scripts table or updates in_database flag, if the same thing was obtained through API requests.
+   Collects basic info (page_id) about Scribunto modules from the list of the wikis, stored in Sources, using database replicas; saves this info to Scripts table or updates `in_database` flag, if the same thing was obtained through API requests.

 4. get_db_pages.py

-   Collects additional info about Scribunto modules, whose info was fetched from database replicas, but didn't appear in API request results; saves this info to Scripts table.
+   Collects source code of Scribunto modules, whose info was fetched from database replicas, but didn't appear in API request results; saves this info to Scripts table.

+5. remove_missed.py

+   Remove pages from Scripts table with incomplete information (i.e. page is missing from either API or database).

+6. fetch_db_info.py

+   Collect statistical data about the pages from various database tables.
+For example number of edits, number of editors, pages module is transcluded in etc.

+7. get_pageviews.py

+   Fetch and sum pageviews of all pages that transclude a module, for all modules.

 ### How to use code remotely